 - difficulty with speech

 No matter which type of injection you choose, it’s important to select the right professional to administer it.
-It’s a good idea to see a board-certified dermatologic surgeon.
+Many board certified dermatologists and plastic surgeons administer Botox and Dysport at their offices, and are approved at some medi-spas.